 Anyway, calculating Doug Demuro‘s net worth as it pertains to cars is (as I said) easy.
 In late 2018, Doug purchased the most expensive car in his personal history: A 2005 Ford GT.
 Add a cost of over $400,000, Doug made it explicitly clear that it was one of the biggest and most scariest decisions of his entire life.
 But there you have.
 We know very clearly that he has over $400,000 invested in cars at the moment.

-Of course he and his wife have daily drivers, and he also still owns the Range Rover (which he left on the East Coast), but for the sake of argument let’s just say that his total car portfolio at the moment is roughly $430,000.
+Of course he and his wife have daily drivers, and he also still owns the Range Rover (among other vehicles), but for the sake of argument let’s just say that his total car portfolio at the moment is roughly $430,000.

 Tallying it all up

 As an automotive blogger who was never better than a C student in math while in school, calculating numbers that reach into the millions is something that gives me heartburn.
 However, using all of the data that I outlined above, it’s not all that difficult to calculate the total net worth of Doug and all of his assets.

 What does get a little bit sticky is trying to add in all of the monthly revenue that he’s earning well.
 This is mostly because there is a little bit of overlap there and I’m not really sure how to separate monthly income from hard assets.
 I’m just going to break out both his net worth and monthly revenue separately, and let you come up with a conclusion of your own: